MalcolmX2145/Movie-App-v2/README.md

-# 🌐 My Awesome CSS Project
+# 🌐 Movie App Version 2

 Welcome to my awesome CSS project!
 This project showcases a beautiful gradient background and uses the Poppins font from Google Fonts.